nickjackolaisen/BusinessInitiaitive/_posts/comparisons/2023-06-30-s_corp_vs_c_corp.md

 This is what’s referred to as “Double Taxation”.

-The first tax is the [21% Corporate Tax](https://www.investopedia.com/terms/c/corporatetax.asp) which applies to all company profits.
+The first tax is the <a href="https://www.investopedia.com/terms/c/corporatetax.asp" target="_blank">21% Corporate Tax</a> which applies to all company profits.

 Your LLC pays Corporate Tax as its own entity.